edcarp/2019-05-24-social/question_answers.md

   *  Whoever gets asked for funding, they're going to want to see evidence of the effectiveness of carpentries, and the impact on their domain.

-Question 5: how to facilitate participation by formally recognise training?
+# Question 5: how to facilitate participation by formally recognising training?

-People would be encouraged to participate by certificate/award?
+* People would be encouraged to participate by certificate/award?
-For instructors or students?
+* For instructors or students?
-Instructor training £300 2 day course.
-Demo teaching Motivation- to be able to organise and teach a course Crowdfound fee/ university central funding? (academic development institute)
+* Instructor training £300 2 day course.
+Demo teaching
+* Motivation- to be able to organise and teach a course
+* Crowdfound fee/ university central funding? (academic development institute)

-On line/in person course
+* On line/in person course

-Recongnise helpers?
+* Recongnise helpers?
-BCS external validation or qualification?
+* BCS external validation or qualification?

-If software/data carpentry well enough known employes to recognise it as an advantage?
+* If software/data carpentry well enough known employes to recognise it as an advantage?

-Advance  course development?
+* Advance  course development?

-Is portfolio/list of skills more useful that formal recognised qualification
+* Is portfolio/list of skills more useful that formal recognised qualification

-Question 6: how to engage with decision makers?
-(Mario, Adam, Michael, Nathan) Who decides funding?
+# Question 6: how to engage with decision makers?
+Participants: Mario, Adam, Michael, Nathan.

+* Who decides funding?
-Who contributes running budgets?
+* Who contributes running budgets?
-Volunteers offer to help/instruct
+* Volunteers offer to help/instruct
-Edinburgh Staff and students: Gold standard $2500 per course with discount if you buy multiple courses and instructors.
+* Edinburgh Staff and students: Gold standard $2500 per course with discount if you buy multiple courses and instructors.
 Don’t help with funding, might have fees in exceptional circumstances

-Key decision makers within Edinburgh Uni:
+* Key decision makers within Edinburgh Uni:
-Colleges, schools, Institutes, research councils, WCBI, City deal, ISSK data engineers in 10 years
+   * Colleges, schools, Institutes, research councils, WCBI, City deal, ISSK data engineers in 10 years

-Is it possible to cite data carpentries?
+* Is it possible to cite data carpentries?
-Who do put together a grant application? (permanent academic…)
+* Who do put together a grant application? (permanent academic…)

-SSI can provide effort in terms of people not necessarily money Have SSi supported carpentries before?
+* SSI can provide effort in terms of people not necessarily money
+* Have SSI supported carpentries before?
 Yes

-Organising department will pay expenses for instructor/s Course fee
+* Organising department will pay expenses for instructor/s
+* Course fee
-Instructor/s expenses
+* Instructor/s expenses
-Helpers (minimal expenses if surveyed locally)
+* Helpers (minimal expenses if surveyed locally)

-Some journal insist that result are reproducible
+* Some journal insist that result are reproducible